ArpitPrd/PathPlanning/Notes.md

 5. policy and a subpolicy
 6. Share between exploration and exploitation ([link](https://dl.acm.org/doi/pdf/10.1145/3477314.3507052))
 7. Leader follower coalition to perform certain tasks by certain group of solutions. this can be used as a follow up to our intial approach (by API calls to the lower levels)
+8. can work to for disconnectivity of the drones in the middle, store information for a while and then join back.

 ## Papers that can be used to refer